 False Claims Act Qui Tam Whistleblower Rewards

-Whistleblowers have enabled the federal government to recover nearly $30 billion.
+Whistleblowers have enabled the federal government to recover more than $60 billion.
 Call us to find out if you may have a qui tam case.

 - What types of false claims are prohibited by the False Claims Act?